 Methods

-To investigate if episodic memory lead to more risk-seeking in gains, we designed an experiment where people were required to make choices from experience in a simple gambling task (Madan & al., 2014).
-In the first experiment, we first probed them to retrieve memories in either an episodic or general way.
-In the second experiment, participants did the gambling task without any prior memory induction.
+To investigate if episodic memory lead to more risk-seeking in gains, we designed an experiment where participants were required to make choices from experience in a simple gambling task (Madan & al., 2014).
+In Experiment 1, we first induced participants to retrieve memories in either an episodic or general way (Jing, Madore, & Schacter, 2016; Madore, Szpunar, Addis, & Schacter, 2016).
+Experiment 2 served as a control study, in which participants performed the gambling task without any prior memory induction.

-It has been suggested that when presented with new choices, the first outcome to occur has a disproportionate influence on further decisions (Shteingart & al, 2013).
-In this experiment, each participant received an equal amount of good and bad outcomes when choosing the gamble for the first four times.
-However, half of the participants first received a good outcome wherever the other half first received a bad outcome.

-This study was approved by McGill’s Research Ethics Office (REB) and people were recruited through McGill’s classified ads system, and

-First experiment
+Experiment 1

-The first experiment was initially conducted as a within-subject design, with every participant undergoing the following procedure twice.
-However, since the results showed very strong carryover effects, we only report results from the first session of the experiment.
+The Experiment 1was initially conducted as a within-subject design, with every participant undergoing the following procedure twice.
+Due to the presence of carryover effects between across the two sessions, below we report only the results from the first session of the experiment, rendering our data analysis

+Participants

+This study was approved by McGill’s Research Ethics Office (REB) and participants were recruited through McGill’s classified ads system, and

 Episodic specificity induction

-We started by inducing an episodic specificity or control induction in each participant by following the procedure of Madore et al. (2014).
-The episodic specificity induction is an experimental manipulation that has been inspired from the Cognitive interview, which has been shown to enhance the number of accurate details eyewitnesses can recall about events (Memon, Meissner, & Fraser, 2010).
-The participants first watched a 4-minutes long videos of Mr.Bean and were told to pay close attention to it since questions would be asked afterward.
+The experimental procedure began by with an episodic specificity or control (“general”) induction each participant, following the procedure of Madore et al. (2014).
+The episodic specificity induction is an experimental manipulation that has been inspired by the Cognitive interview, which has been shown to enhance the number of accurate details eyewitnesses can recall about events (Memon, Meissner, & Fraser, 2010).
+The participants first watched a 4-minutes long videos of “Mr.Bean” and were told to pay close attention to it since questions would be asked afterward.

 At the end of the video, participants were interviewed and asked different questions depending on whether they were randomly assigned to the episodic or control condition.
-In the episodic condition, participants were first asked to describe as many specific details as they could remember about the surroundings.
-They were then asked to do the same about the physical appearances of the people in the scene.
+In the Episodic condition, participants were first asked to describe as many specific details as they could remember about the surroundings.
+They were then asked to do the same about the physical appearances of the participants in the scene.
 Finally, they were asked to describe the actions in the video in chronological and in as much detail as they could remember.
-In the control condition, participants were asked more broad questions about the video (e.g. to give adjectives that describe the actions, how they thought the video was made, etc.).
+In the Control (“General Induction”) condition, participants were asked more broad questions about the video (e.g. to give adjectives that describe the actions, how they thought the video was made, etc.).

 Gambling task

 The gambling task used was inspired from Madan et al. (2014).
 On each of 100 trials, participants chose between two doors which both yielded real-monetary rewards.
 After choosing a door, participants were shown the reward they received from that door.
 Participants were not told beforehand the possible outcomes associated with each door; they had to learn the task from their own experience.
 One of the doors was safe and always yielded a reward of 1.25 cents, while the other door was designated as the “risky” door and had a 50% chance to give 2.5 cents and a 50% chance to yield nothing.
-Participants performed 100 trials of this task per session.
+Participants performed 100 trials of the gambling task per session.

-First outcomes manipulation

-We manipulated the first four outcomes participants obtained when choosing the risky door: They received one of the following patterns: win-loss-win-loss (the “first-win” condition) or loss-win-loss-win (the “first-loss” condition).
+Previous studies using similar gambling tasks reveal that initial outcomes carry a disproportionately large influence on further decisions (Shteingart et al., 2013).
+In this experiment, each participant received an equal amount of good and bad outcomes when choosing the gamble for the first four times.
+Accordingly, we controlled the first four outcomes participants obtained when choosing the risky door: They received one of the following patterns: win-loss-win-loss (the “first-win” condition) or loss-win-loss-win (the “first-loss” condition).
 Since we suspected the second, third and fourth first outcomes might also strongly affect participants’ risk preferences, the first outcome manipulation allowed us to systematically evaluate the impact of the very first outcome on risk preferences.

-Recall
+Memory Recall